AI in marketing is transforming how businesses connect

 In summary, zero-party data represents a powerful tool for brands to engage customers in a meaningful way, offering personalized experiences while respecting their privacy and preferences.
 By leveraging this direct source of information, businesses can enhance customer satisfaction, loyalty, and overall marketing effectiveness.

-SPF (Sender Policy Framework) records
+What is SPF (Sender Policy Framework) records?

 SPF (Sender Policy Framework) is an email authentication protocol that helps protect domains from email spoofing and phishing attacks.
 An SPF record is a type of DNS (Domain Name System) record that specifies which mail servers are authorized to send emails on behalf of a domain.